40% of consumers believe that cash will be obsolete in the next 2... | Channels for Pearson+

 1

-Step 1: Recognize that this is a binomial probability problem.
-The binomial distribution is used when there are a fixed number of trials (n), each trial has two possible outcomes (success or failure), the probability of success (p) is constant, and the trials are independent.
+Step 1: Identify the type of probability distribution involved.
+Since the problem involves a fixed number of trials (8 consumers), each with two possible outcomes (believe or do not believe), and a constant probability of success (40% or 0.4), this is a binomial probability problem.

-Step 2: Identify the given values from the problem.
-Here, the number of trials (n) is 8, the probability of success (p) is 0.40 (40%), and the number of successes (x) we are interested in is 6.
+Step 2: Define the parameters of the binomial distribution.
+The number of trials (n) is 8, the probability of success (p) is 0.4, and the number of successes (x) is no more than 3.
+This means we need to calculate P(X ≤ 3).

 Verified video answer for a similar problem: